edgedb/edgedb/doc/ref/edgeql/statements.rst

     DELETE (SELECT User
             FILTER User.name = 'Alice Smith');

-Notice that there are no other clauses except ``WITH`` in the ``DELETE`` statement.
+Notice that there are no other clauses in the ``DELETE`` statement.
 This is because it is a mutation statement and not typically used to query the DB.

 .. _ref_edgeql_with: